-On a regional scale, imbalance settlement harmonization is ongoing, with the objective of reaching a joint agreement among all TSOs who are represented in ENTSO-E regarding the calculation of imbalances, the main components to be used for the calculation of the imbalance price and the use of single imbalance pricing.
+On a regional scale, imbalance settlement harmonization is ongoing regarding the calculation of imbalances, the main components to be used for the calculation of the imbalance price and the use of single imbalance pricing.
+A decision by ACER on this methodology is expected in the coming weeks.
 However, it is anticipated that current Belgian imbalance settlement design will already be in line with the final agreements regarding the regional harmonization process.